-4.2 Responsibilities of the Healthcare Professional
+4.2 Legal and Ethical Responsibilities of Healthcare Professionals

 Christine Malone, EdD

-Certain medical conditions are also part of mandatory reporting.
-In the State of Washington, this list is found on the Department of Health website under reportable conditions.
-These conditions are mandatory for reporting because they may present a public health hazard.
-This list is updated as needed as new conditions and diseases present themselves.
-Because healthcare professionals are mandatory reporters, any employee in a medical facility has the legal duty to report abuse or suspected abuse.
+Certain medical conditions are also subject to mandatory reporting.
+In Washington State, this list can be found on the Washington State Department of Health website under Notifiable Conditions.
+These conditions must be reported because they may present a public health hazard.
+This list is regularly updated as new conditions and diseases emerge.

 A physician goes over a chart with her patient